pycolibri/pycolibri/README.md

 * A [datasets module](https://pycolibri.github.io/pycolibri/datasets.html) with common datasets for computational imaging tasks.
 * A [collection of advanced architectures](https://pycolibri.github.io/pycolibri/architectures.html) that integrates optical systems with deep learning models.
 * A module of [deep learning models](https://pycolibri.github.io/pycolibri/models.html)  for computational imaging tasks.
-* A [collection of optical systems](https://pycolibri.github.io/pycolibri/optics.html) for spectral, depth, phase and others imaging applications.
+* A [collection of optical systems](https://pycolibri.github.io/pycolibri/optics.html) for spectral imaging tasks (SPC, SD-CASSI, C-CASSI, DD-CASSI, DOE)
 * A set of [regularization functions](https://pycolibri.github.io/pycolibri/regularizers.html) to force physical constraints on the optical coding elements.
 * A [recovery module](https://pycolibri.github.io/pycolibri/recovery.html) with state-of-the-art recovery algorithms used in image restoration on inverse problems.
 * A set of well-explained [examples](https://pycolibri.github.io/pycolibri/auto_examples/index.html) demonstrating how to use the features of``Colibri``.